CaraJ7/T2I-R1/README.md

 - **[MMSearch]** [MMSearch: Unveiling the Potential of Large Models as Multi-modal Search Engines](https://mmsearch.github.io/)

 ### 🥳 Thanks
-We would like to thank [R1-V](https://github.com/Deep-Agent/R1-V), which our repo is built upon.
+We would like to thank [R1-V](https://github.com/Deep-Agent/R1-V), upon which our repo is built.